Probate Q&A Series What documents and steps must a surviving spouse follow to claim pension benefits and avoid repayment demands?

 1. Review the Pension Plan Documents

 Obtain the plan’s summary plan description (SPD) or administrator’s packet.
 This document explains eligibility, time limits and required forms.
-If the decedent named you as the beneficiary, the administrator must pay you directly.
+If the decedent named you as the beneficiary, the administrator must pay benefits according to the plan terms and applicable law.

 2. Obtain Certified Copies of Key Documents